CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

 <div class="col-md-5" markdown ="1">
 {% include bootstrap/alert.md color="info ml-4 mb-4 mt-2" text="**Include Files:**

-Jekyll's include command is a really powerful feature that allows specific elements or content to be drawn into many pages (or just one) from one central location.
-For more on includes and other Jekyll features, check out the [Jekyll Website](https://jekyllrb.com/)" %}
+Jekyll's include command is a really powerful feature that allows specific elements or content to be drawn into pages from one central location.
+For more on includes and other Jekyll features, check out the [Jekyll docs](https://jekyllrb.com/docs/)" %}
 </div>
 </div>

 {:.mt-4}
 ### Adding an image to the About Page

-The `item-figure.html` include adds a [Bootstrap](https://getbootstrap.com/docs/4.4/content/figures/)-styled figure to the page.
+The `item-figure.html` include adds a [Bootstrap](https://getbootstrap.com/docs/4.4/content/figures/){:target="_blank" rel="noopener"}-styled figure to the page.

-It requires that you give a value for one variable, **objectid**, and gives you the option to add three others.
+It requires that you give a value for one variable, **objectid**, and gives you the option to add three other options.
 These are defined below.

 *Required*:
 - **objectid**: The objectid of an image in your collection